Get insider access

 The best Shark vacuum we've tested is the Shark Stratos Cordless.
 It's the flagship model in Shark's lineup of cordless stick vacuums, so it's no surprise that it has a wide range of convenience features.
 These include its Clean Sense IQ system, which uses infrared sensors to measure the amount of debris sucked into the dustbin and allows the vacuum to adjust its suction as needed.
 It also features an odor-neutralizing system that works via a replaceable cartridge in its floorhead, which emits a detergent-like scent as you clean.
 The vacuum's folding wand makes it easy to clean under most furniture since you won't have to crouch deeply, and it reduces its vertical footprint when stowed away.
 It has the newest iteration of Shark's DuoClean twin-roller floorhead, which comprises a soft roller and a finned multi-surface roller.

 Unfortunately, despite being advertised as self-cleaning, it isn't the best Shark vacuum for pet hair, as pet hair can still get trapped in the floorhead.
 Also, the primary brushroll isn't removable, making it a nuisance to clean.
-This vacuum can run for up to an hour on a charge, which is good by the standards of other cordless vacuums.
+This vacuum can run for up to an hour on a charge, which is good battery life for a cordless vacuum.
 If you live in a larger residence and would prefer using a corded vacuum so you don't want to worry about running out of charge, the Shark Stratos Upright is a solid option with a substantially higher-capacity dustbin.
 However, it lacks the cordless model's automatic power adjustment feature and has a much bulkier upright body.

 See our review